-Vienna has been named the best city in the world for quality of living, according to several surveys, including the annual Mercer Quality of Living survey, which has crowned it first for the ninth year in a row.
+Vienna has been named the best city in the world for quality of living, according to several surveys, including the annual Mercer Quality of Living survey, which has crowned it first for the tenth year in a row.

 Vienna scores almost perfectly in a number of categories:

 - Very well-functioning public transport and infrastructure: Public transport in the city is cheap, clean, safe, and reliable.
 The subway runs 24-hour at weekends.

 - Clean and green: In Vienna you can enjoy mountain spring water for free, straight from the tap.
 Parks and green areas make up 50% of the city.

 - Excellent education system and impressive healthcare system.